fra82/twitter-crawler/README.md

 # twitter-crawler
 Configurable Twitter Crawlers (Java based) useful to gather data by both the REST and STREAMING endpoints and based on [hbc-twitter4j](https://mvnrepository.com/artifact/com.twitter/hbc-twitter4j "hbc-twitter4j").

-**NEWS (21/9/2017)**: Version 0.5 of the crawler available including the possibility to configure the storage frequency of crawled tweets to disk for the two STREAMING endpoint crawlers (Keyword Filtered Crawler and Bounding box Filtered Crawler).
-By properly setting the property files of these two crawlers, it is pssible to set the max number of crawled tweet to store in memory before flushing them to a disk file.
+**NEWS (21/9/2017)**: Version 0.5 of the crawler available including the possibility to **configure the storage frequency of crawled tweets to disk for the two STREAMING endpoint crawlers (Keyword Filtered Crawler and Bounding box Filtered Crawler)**.
+By the property files, users can set the max number of crawled tweets to keep in memory before flushing them to a disk file.
 In this way, an excessive number of disk write operations is avoided (since they are grouped into bursts).
-Refer the description of the property files of the two STREAMING endpoint crawlers (Keyword Filtered Crawler and Bounding box Filtered Crawler) below for more details.
+More details below in the description of the property files of the two STREAMING endpoint crawlers (Keyword Filtered Crawler and Bounding box Filtered Crawler).

 Core features:
  * timeline, keyword and user based crawling (REST endpoints) / keyword, user and bounding box based crawling (STREAMING endpoint)